mashalifshin/bcrypt_notes/README.md

 ```

 ```
+# When the user logs out, clear that value in the session, like so:

 def logout
   # clear out the user_id value in the session
+  # clear out user_id session[:user_id] = nil
+  # or clear everything out of the session session.clear
 end
 ```

-# In some controller where i have to check the user_id
+# In some controller where i have to check if someone is logged in

 ```
 get '/secret_route_only_for_logged_in_people'